 The average person looks at their smartphone 150 times or more per day.
 All that staring from frequent phone use, computer use, and TV-watching can all lead to eye strain, an eye health issue that, when found in this context, is often called Computer Vision Syndrome.

 It’s predicted that 2 out of every 3 Americans will experience eye strain caused by excessive phone use.
 Computer vision syndrome can lead to blurred vision, dry eyes, sore eyes, and headaches.
 Here are the main reasons why eye strain from phone use can cause these symptoms:

-- Blinking Less Often: Humans aren’t meant to pay attention to how much they blink (a single blink lasts only 0.4 seconds, after all).
-Even so, blinking is important for maintaining healthy eyes.
-Blinking helps your eyes redistribute moisture, keeping them from getting dry, and also acts as a natural defense against excessive exposure to outside elements like dust and sunlight.
-Your eyes are supposed to blink about 15 times per minute.
-That number goes down by half when you’re stare at your smartphone, giving your eyes much less time to recover.
+- Blinking Less Often: Blinking helps your eyes redistribute moisture, keeping them from getting dry, and also acts as a natural defense against excessive exposure to outside elements like dust and sunlight.
+You should blink about 15 times per minute.
+That number goes down by half when you stare at your smartphone, giving your eyes much less time to recover.

 Smartphones are essential to our lives and, to many people, far worth their health risks.
-That said, there are some simple steps that anyone can take to reduce their risk of smartphone-related eye damage:
+Still, taking the right steps today can drastically reduce the risk of having smartphone vision problems in the future.
+If you’re not actively avoiding eye strain, consider taking these simple steps to reduce your risk of smartphone-related eye damage: